Healthy Homes Assessment Aotea

 Rental Property Home Assessments Aotea

-Property rental areas that are affected through The Healthy Homes Standard in Aotea include each:
+Rental property areas affected with The Healthy Homes Standards in Aotea include each:

 • Bedroom